 Holy Trinity School was officially opened on 31st.
 March, 1963 with an enrolment of 100 boys from 4th.
 Class to First Form (Year 7).
 The concept of a separate Boys' School, was instigated by the Parish Priest, Monsignor Healy in the late 50's.
 Within 4 years, however, Holy Trinity became co-educational for First to Fourth Form but still only had boys from Years 4-6.

-The first buildings constructed were the two-storey block and the current Library block.
+The first buildings constructed were the two-storey block and the adjacent block.
 Together they comprised seven classrooms, a Library, Science Lab, Gymnasium, Tuckshop, Headmaster's Office and Staff Lunch Room.
 The School was wholly staffed by De La Salle Brothers.
 The first Principal was Brother James Thomas.

 In 1966, three lay teachers were employed.
 Mrs. Hayden, Mrs. Joan Hockey and Mr. Barry Slamon.
 The following year three Sisters of Mercy also joined the staff.
 They were Sr. M Thomas (later Sr. Maureen Heffernan), Sr. M Bonaventure and Sr. Christopher.

 At this stage, Sacred Heart School, located where the new Church and Presbytery now stand, catered for boys and girls from K to Year 3 while St. Mary's on Ross Hill catered for girls from Year 4 to year 6.

 In 1968, the Technics Block was built along with a new Library (now Secondary classrooms).
 In the early 70's, further expansion was found necessary and two Science Rooms were constructed.
 The old Science Room became the Home Science Room and are now Secondary classrooms.